aqaPayam/NakhBot/docs/domain/02-entities.md

 * Chat unlock is Match-scoped and remains usable until the Match closes, the unlock is revoked, or a configured expiry is reached.
 * Exact expiry durations remain configurable.

+Deletion rule:

+* FeatureUnlock is normal product/payment data and is not retained as restorable product state after account deletion.
+* Returning with the same Telegram identity must not reactivate or restore any previous FeatureUnlock.

 Nakh is not modeled as a FeatureUnlock.
 Nakh is a paid action, not persistent feature access.

 FeatureUnlock ownership: